 Career Definition for a Licensed Clinical Social Worker

 Clinical social work involves serving people who need help with conditions and problems that are adversely affecting their lives.
-The National Association for Social Workers estimates that 37% of clinical social workers work in the mental health area, 13% in health and 13% in child and family services.
+The BLS estimates that 14% of social workers work in the government, 13% in ambulatory health and 18% in child and family services.
 These professionals work directly with clients and other agencies, and they are often employed by private, public and non-profit organizations.

 |Required Education||Bachelor's degree as minimum, but many social workers opt to study at graduate level|